Code structure

 Command-line interface to code

-A common way to structure code is to have a command-line interface to allow the passing of input data file to be read and the output file to be written to as parameters to our script and avoid hard-coding them.
-This improves interoperability and reusability of our code as it can now be run from the command line terminal and integrated into other scripts or workflows/pipelines.
+A common way to structure code is to have a command-line interface to allow the passing of various parameters.
+For example, we can pass the input data file to be read and the output file to be written to as parameters to our script and avoid hard-coding them.
+This improves interoperability and reusability of our code as it can now be run over any data file of the same structure, invoked from the command line terminal and integrated into other scripts or workflows/pipelines.
 For example, another script can produce our input data and can be “chained” with our code in a more complex data analysis pipeline.
-Or we can invoke our script in a loop to quickly analyse a number of input data files from a directory.
+Another use case would be invoking our script in a loop to automatically analyse a number of input data files (compare that to running the script manually over hundreds or thousands of files - which is slow, error-prone and requires manual intervention).

-There is a common code structure (pattern) for this:
+There is a common code structure (pattern) for writing code with a command-line interface in Python:

 PYTHON